fusionpm/wandisco-documentation/docs/quickstarts/troubleshooting/hdp_sandbox_troubleshooting.md

    **Ambari UI -> Spark2 -> Actions -> Start -> CONFIRM START**

+### Hue reports **database is locked**

+When logging in to the Hue UI for the first time, the **database is locked** message may appear.
+This also results in the Hive databases not being loaded, and you will be unable to run queries.

+To resolve this, click the refresh icon on the Hive database list on the left-hand panel.
+You should then see the `default` database appear and you will now be able to run queries.

+The **database is locked** message may still appear, click to close it afterwards.

 ## Rebuild

 Use these steps if looking to start over.